-- External attachments are included in search results. - Search using automatic acronyms (ex. find "New York Stock Exchange" by typing "nyse") - Search for thoughts starting with punctuation.
+- External attachments are included in search results. - Search using acronyms (ex. find "New York Stock Exchange" by typing "nyse") - Search for thoughts starting with punctuation.
 You may use this as a shortcut to provide fast access to thoughts that you always start with a certain type of punctuation.
 For example, you could use this for people (@Mike, @Sally, @Debbie, etc.) or projects (#Ridgeline, #Palmdale, #Westly, etc.)

 Figure 60.
-Search Finding External Attachments
+Search Results for Both Internal and External Attachments